You decided to give Facebook Business Manager a try but now you regret it? Want to remove your Facebook page or change the primary one?

 If that’s something you don’t like, here’s how to remove your page from Facebook Business Manager and get things back to normal.

 First, go to Facebook Business Manager.
 Log in and select your account.

-There you’ll see the main dashboard with a list of pages and ad accounts associated to the Business Manager account as well as a summary of how they’re performing:
+There you’ll see the main dashboard with a list of pages and ad accounts associated with the Business Manager account as well as a summary of how they’re performing:

-In the sidebar, you will also see the main navigation options:
+You will also see the main navigation options in the sidebar.

 NOTE: If you can’t see these options in the sidebar, it’s probably because you don’t have the full administrator’s rights.
 In this case, ask the person who created the Business Manager account to go to the Settings: People, and change your permissions from an Employee to an Admin.

 Next, hover over “Business Settings” and click “Pages” to access a list of all pages that are added to the account.

 There, select a Facebook page you want to delete from Business Manager and click “Remove“: